 I began coding at the age of 14, starting where every web developer started: with HTML and CSS.
-I kick-started my coding by reading the online ressources provided by openclassrooms.com back in the days it was still called “Le site du Zero”.
+I kick-started my coding by reading the online resources provided by openclassrooms.com at the time called “Le site du Zero”.
 With no more ambition than to do some wibbly-wobbly barely-workingy computery-stuff I started learning PHP to build simple websites and C++ to create basic 2D video games (all of these projects are now lost).

 Today, after 9 years of practice I understand and know enough about computers and programming to create and maintain the code needed to build a robust web application using the C#.NET stacks but also, when needed, using virtually any object oriented language.

 It does not only take good code to make good software.
 Just like any other field of engineering, building stable and maintainable software also requires good planning to “anticipate and dissipate” problems before they show up and to use the right tools for the right task, high flexibility to accommodate the unforeseen problems, positive thinking to stay motivated and focused as well as strong resourcefulness to design appropriate solutions to a task and quickly learn the required skills to overcome difficulties and, finally, teamwork since many projects require the association of the skills from many team members, each with their own domain of expertise and views on the projects.